adothompson/LMIS/docs/vocabulary.rst

 ProductItem
     It is used to uniquely identify collection of a given product that has same value for a given set of attributes that can vary from one collection of same product to another.

+ProductFormulation
+    This is used to define the form of products for vaccines it can be "Liquid" or "Lyophilized", it is optional.

 PurchaseOrder
     PurchaseOrder: is used to place a formal request for supply of products listed in the purchase order lines by